- Entertainment and Media»

 A student stays back on campus alone during the holidays and is terrorised by a group of people

 Wrote the screenplay

 A lad has it off with a woman whose husband is found murdered

 My thoughts on the Film

 I love Blake Lively, I found her refreshing in this movie.
 I found the idea of her decision-making not unbelievable for her situation and I thought the commentary by her throughout made sense to me.
 Being a horror fan, I have to trudge through a lot of duds to find movies that impress me.
 A lot of this genre of movie rely upon the stupidity of character.
 Most, at best ignore technical aspects of reality.
-This could happen - and I have included a personal story to back this up in the "Why I Watched" it section.
+This story is not in the far-fetched category like giant sharks terrorizng beaches or tornaodes with sharks in them.

-The Shallows, in my opinion is how I see the situation playing out if I ever found myself in the shoes of the main protagonist Nancy and of course was fit and buff and had all of the physical and mental attributes that she has (which I don’t – so I would be in effect dead and eaten.)
+The Shallows, in my opinion is how I see the situation playing out if I ever found myself in the shoes of the main protagonist Nancy and, of course, was fit and buff and had all the physical and mental attributes that she has (which I don’t, so I would be in effect dead and eaten.)

-None the less, Nancy was immersing herself in her late mother’s footsteps, she is a surfer who loves nothing more than a clean wave breaking and she is super smart, studying to be a doctor – why can’t the choices she makes be true to life?
+None the less, Nancy's story is about immersing herself in her late mother’s footsteps.
+She is a surfer who loves nothing more than a clean wave breaking and she is super smart, studying to be a doctor.
+Some people who watched it questioned the guys who drove her to the beach not taking he home.
 The locals who initially drive her to the beach are surfers, why would they think to track her down before they leave and escort her personally back to whence she came?
-She has pretty good technology on her, maybe she called a friend? – it’s not like they got her life story on the ride there.
+She has pretty good technology on her, maybe she called a friend?
+It’s not like they got her life story on the ride there.
 They are all free spirits, they probably just assumed she left because they couldn’t see her.

 Nancy: Hey, sis.